 Incoming students must have a strong undergraduate preparation in physics and mathematics.
 Formal coursework combines a core of astrophysics and physics courses, as well as advanced special topics courses.
 Students also build into their individual programs courses of interest to them in related scientific/technical areas.
 For the Ph.D., students are required to complete at least 40 regular course credits plus 24 thesis registration credits.
 The course credits should total 40 credits, 12 of which should be in a minor or supporting program.

-Minor in Big Data in Astrophysics
+Minor in Data Science in Astrophysics

 Ph.D. candidates demonstrate their competency in basic undergraduate physics and in graduate astrophysics through a written examination at the end of their second year.
 At the beginning of the third year, students take an oral examination based on a research project they have completed during the first two years.
 At the completion of the thesis, the Ph.D. candidate makes a public presentation of his or her work and the thesis committee conducts a final examination to award the degree.
 A final oral exam is also held for the M.S. degree.